eth-act/zkevm-benchmark-workload/README.md

 2. **Host Program:**
     - Located within `crates/ere-hosts/` with shared host logic across zkVM platforms.
-    - A standard Rust binary that orchestrates the benchmarking.
+    - A standalone Rust binary that orchestrates the benchmarking.
-    - Uses `witness-generator` to get test data and generate input data.
+    - Consumes pre-generated fixture files from `crates/witness-generator`.
     - Invokes the corresponding zkVM SDK to execute the compiled Guest program ELF with the necessary inputs.
     - Collects cycle count metrics reported by the zkVM SDK.
     - Saves the results using the `metrics` crate into the appropriate subdirectory within `zkevm-metrics/`.